How much to charge for junk removal

 Factor #1: Size of the load

-Understanding the size of the load will help you estimate the total weight and how many loads will be required to haul away all of the junk.
+Determining the volume of junk to be removed will help you estimate the total weight and how many loads will be required to haul away all of the junk.

-The volume and weight will both affect the load size and help you determine how much to charge, but you should prioritize exact weight when you calculate your estimate.
+Assessing the weight of the junk to be removed will also affect the load size and help you determine how much to charge, but you should prioritize exact weight when you calculate your estimate.

 Factor #2: Weight of the debris